eda-ricercatore/gulyas-scripts/notes/deadlines.md

 + [Electronic Colloquium on Computational Complexity (ECCC)](https://eccc.weizmann.ac.il//eccc/)
 + [Theory of Computing (ToC)](http://theoryofcomputing.org/introduction.html)
 + [ACM Transactions on Algorithms (TALG)](https://talg.acm.org/) publishes original research of the highest quality dealing with algorithms that are inherently discrete and finite, and having mathematical content in a natural way, either in the objective or in the analysis.
 	- ACM Transactions on Algorithms welcomes submissions of original research of the highest quality dealing with algorithms that are inherently discrete and finite, and having mathematical content in a natural way, either in the objective or in the analysis.
 Most welcome are new algorithms and data structures, new and improved analyses, and complexity results.
-Specific areas of computation covered by the journal include
+	- Specific areas of computation covered by the journal include:

-    combinatorial searches and objects;
+		* combinatorial searches and objects;
-    counting;
+		* counting;
-    discrete optimization and approximation;
+		* discrete optimization and approximation;
-    randomization and quantum computation;
+		* randomization and quantum computation;
-    parallel and distributed computation;
+		* parallel and distributed computation;
-    algorithms for
+		* algorithms for
-        graphs,
+		* graphs,
-        geometry,
+		* geometry,
-        arithmetic,
+		* arithmetic,
-        number theory,
+		* number theory,
-        strings;
+		* strings;
-    on-line analysis;
+		* on-line analysis;
-    cryptography;
+		* cryptography;
-    coding;
+		* coding;
-    data compression;
+		* data compression;
-    learning algorithms;
+		* learning algorithms;
-    methods of algorithmic analysis;
+		* methods of algorithmic analysis;
-    discrete algorithms for application areas such as biology,
+		* discrete algorithms for application areas such as
+		* biology,
-        economics,
+		* economics,
-        game theory,
+		* game theory,
-        communication,
+		* communication,
-        computer systems and architecture,
+		* computer systems and architecture,
-        hardware design,
+		* hardware design,
-        scientific computing
+		* scientific computing